Generative Modeling on Manifolds Through Mixture of Riemannian Diffusion Processes: Conclusion

 \section{Conclusion}

-In this work, we present Riemannian Diffusion Mixture, a new framework for the generative modeling on manifolds that builds a generative diffusion process on the manifold as a mixture of Riemannian bridge processes, instead of using the time-reversal approach of previous diffusion models.
-Our method enables efficient training on general manifolds that does not require computing the divergence that can scale to high dimensions.
-Our approach dramatically reduces the number of in-training simulation steps while showing superior performance on diverse manifold datasets.
-Our work provides a promising direction for the diffusion models on manifold which could be applied to various scientific fields, for example, the design of proteins.
+In this work, we present Riemannian Diffusion Mixture, a new approach for learning generative diffusion processes on general manifolds.
+We build the generation process using a mixture of bridge processes by designing the drift to be a weighted mean of tangent directions to the data distribution, which does not require approximating the heat kernel.
+We develop a highly scalable training scheme on general manifolds based on simple regression of the drifts which enables significantly faster training compared to previous diffusion models.
+Our approach shows superior performance on diverse manifolds with a dramatically reduced number of in-training simulation steps.
+We believe our work provides a promising direction for manifold diffusion models which could be applied to various scientific fields, for example, the design of proteins.

+\paragraph{Impact Statement} This paper presents work whose goal is to advance the field of deep generative models for data on non-Euclidean spaces.
+We believe that our work can enhance our understanding of diverse scientific fields including protein modeling and high-energy physics.

+\paragraph{Acknowledgement} This work was supported by Institute for Information \& communications Technology Promotion(IITP) grant funded by the Korea government(MSIT) (No.2019-0-00075 Artificial Intelligence Graduate School Program(KAIST)), Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government(MSIT) (No.2022-0-00713) and the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (No. RS-2023-00256259).